joomcode/e2ed/README.md

-First create the necessary initial structure of directories and files in the project, with a sample test and pageObject (all the code related to `e2ed` will be in the `e2ed` directory in the root of the project):
+First create the necessary initial structure of directories and files in the project, with a sample test and pageObject (all the code related to `e2ed` will be in the `autotests` directory in the root of the project):

 ```sh
 npx e2ed-init